xr-james/noble/README.md

   };
   ```

-__Note:__ On OS X, the address will be set to 'unknown' if the device has not been connected previously.
+__Note:__ On macOS, the address will be set to '' if the device has not been connected previously.

 #### _Event: Warning raised_